die-welle/tiny-qiniu/README.md

     /* one of `uptoken`, `uptokenUrl`, `uptokenFunc` is required */

-    // use a static uptoken string
+    // use a static uptoken string, it's NOT recommended
     uptoken: 'your_upload_token',

     // or use a url to dynamically get an uptoken, should return json with `{ uptoken: 'uptoken_from_server' }`